phanitallapudi/openai-swarm-playground/README.md

-# FastAPI-Starter-Template
+# OpenAI Swarm Playground

-This repository provides a template for starting a FastAPI project with everything you need to get started quickly.
+This is a demo implementation to test the capability